7 MOVES TO GET BETTER AT CROSSFIT

 An exercise like the Parallette Push Up with a pause at the bottom in the lengthened position of the pec and shoulder is a great way to build strength and resilience in this vulnerable area of the upper body.

-The goal with each rep should be to let the chest drop as far through the parallettes as possible.
+possible.
 Let the elbows get as far behind the body as you can.
 We are using this to build end range strength and stability.
 When Ring Dips and Muscle Ups show up later on, you can be more resilient and confident in your ability to push speeds and avoid injury or setback.

 Last, but not least is an isometric core move combined with another rotator cuff specific exercise.
 I wanted to bring in an exercise that trains the frontal plane.
 So much of CrossFit is sagittal plan focused.
 Performing side planks has long been a method I have used to bulletproof my low back against injury.